Want to come on a historic walk in one of Italy’s captivating southern cities: Cosenza, Calabria?

 Piazza Duomo is where we start the hunt for the illusive fig tree.

-Although the tree is on Google maps, it’s actually a little tricky to find as the tree is well-hidden in the cobbled alleyways of the Old Town.
+Although this famous tree is on Google maps, it’s actually a little tricky to find as the tree is well-hidden in the cobbled alleyways.

 Why is the search for this fig tree so important?

-Until Lulu mentioned the Ficuzza to me, I had never heard of it and so, blissfully ignorant of it’s importance.
-Although apparently, this tree started its life from a crack in a wall many years ago, and today, the tree is at its full grown size.
+Until Lulu mentioned the Ficuzza to me, I had never heard of it and so, blissfully ignorant of its importance.
+This tree started its life from a crack in a wall many years ago, and today the tree is at its full grown size.

-Whilst in Piazza Duomo, turn and look back to see an unusually-shaped building flanked by roads on either side.
-You need to take the road on the left and walk up the hill.
+Whilst in Piazza Duomo, turn and look back to see an unusually-shaped building flanked by roads on either side – take the road on the left and walk up the hill.